-3. Don’t Underestimate the Distances
+2. Don’t Underestimate the Distances

-Niue is an island with a landmass of 260km2 (101mi sq).
+Niue is an island with a landmass of 260 km² (101 mi²).
 For cycling around, that’s pretty huge.
-The main road around the island is around 64km (40 miles) long, which takes around three hours to complete for the athletic cyclist and around four to five hours for the rest of us.
+The main road around the island is around 64 km (40 mi) long, which takes around three hours to complete for the athletic cyclist and around four to five hours for the rest of us.

-4. Check out the Bike Tracks
+3. Check Out the Bike Tracks

 A good option for where to cycle is Niue’s five official bike tracks.
 Bike tracks take from 30 minutes to two hours to complete, while some of them can be joined to create a longer route.
-They incorporate a bit of the main road to give you chance to visit coastal attractions, as well as inland bush trails ideal for mountain biking in Niue’s less-visited forests and plantations.
+They incorporate a bit of the main road to give you a chance to visit coastal attractions, as well as inland bush trails ideal for off-road in Niue’s less-visited forests and plantations.

 In Niue, it’s not the law to wear a helmet when cycling.
 However, for obvious safety reasons, it’s always recommended to wear a helmet when cycling.

 Although you might be used to riding long distances, take into consideration the extra exertion it takes to ride in the tropical heat.
 Niue has a warm climate all year round, with temperatures at 21-27°C (70-81°F) in the “winter season” and at 22-29°C (72-84°F) combined with high humidity in the “summer season”.

 9. Avoid Cycling at Night

 For safety reasons, avoid cycling in Niue at night.
 There is very limited street lighting and rental bikes are not kitted out with lights to make you more visible to others.
 It is the law in Niue to have a working headlight when cycling after sunset.